 - Employ several policies to provide greater flexibility in site planning and promote more intense development.
 Our Housing Sites Inventory helps ensure that the City continuously monitors available sites that may be appropriate for residential uses.
 A density floor is a tool that can be used to promote maximum land use.
 This establishes a minimum density within a given residential land use designation.
-The availability of developable acreage in upper density ranges allows for the development of certain types of housing. - Continue considering alternate forms of development, including small-lot, single-family subdivisions; mobilehome parks that allow owner-occupied spaces; senior citizen developments offering various types of care and assistance; mixed use residential/office/commercial developments; and planned unit developments (the latter being a form long in existence in the city, and the mixed-use residential/office/commercial model is seen to an increasing degree, for example, along Carson Street and Avalon Boulevard).
+The availability of developable acreage in upper density ranges allows for the development of certain types of housing. - Continue considering alternate forms of development, including small-lot, single-family subdivisions; mobilehome parks that allow owner-occupied spaces; senior citizen developments offering various types of care and assistance; mixed use residential/office/commercial developments; and planned unit developments (the latter being a form long in existence in the city, and the mixed-use residential/office/commercial model is seen to an increasing degree, for

-- To encourage developers to pursue low- and moderate-income housing projects, California provides regulatory tools to govern approval processes, permitting greater density for affordable housing projects that include additional development incentives.
-The City employs a Density Bonus Ordinance to encourage developers interested in additional density an incentive to develop a portion of an otherwise market-rate product as affordable for low and moderate incomes, in order to meet the State Housing Element-mandated affordable housing responsibilities. - Monitor all housing built prior to 1980 (approximately 80% of the city's housing stock) for leadbased paint and other hazardous or unsafe housing issues. - Housing opportunities for persons with disabilities can be addressed by the provision of affordable, barrier-free housing.
-Rehabilitation assistance can be targeted toward disabled renters and homeowners for necessary unit modifications. - Continue monitoring the low- to moderate-income housing developments that have existing affordability controls that comprise the inventory of assisted housing units for their risk of conversion to market rate. - Continue offering financial assistance to households that cannot qualify for conventional home improvement loans, in order to encourage and support the rehabilitation and preservation of the existing affordable housing stock. - Continue efforts to combat blighted and substandard housing through a combination of tools including enforcement, citation, and referral to the City's housing rehabilitation programs. - Continue, through the Carson Housing Authority, providing development assistance to promote the development of affordable multi-family housing. - Encourage the development of mixed-use projects, including the development of specific plans that require housing as a key component of those developments. - Implement a 2012 Zoning Code amendment to facilitate development of housing for persons with disabilities. - Seek State and Federal funds in support of housing construction and rehabilitation targeted toward persons with developmental disabilities.
+- example, along Carson Street and Avalon Boulevard). - To encourage developers to pursue low- and moderate-income housing projects, California provides regulatory tools to govern approval processes, permitting greater density for affordable housing projects that include additional development incentives.
+The City employs a Density Bonus Ordinance to encourage developers an incentive to develop a portion of an otherwise market-rate product as affordable for low and moderate incomes, in order to meet the State Housing Element-mandated affordable housing responsibilities. - Monitor all housing built prior to 1980 for lead-based paint and other hazardous or unsafe housing issues. - Housing opportunities for persons with disabilities can be addressed by the provision of affordable, barrier-free housing.
+Rehabilitation assistance can be targeted toward disabled renters and homeowners for necessary unit modifications. - Continue monitoring the low- to moderate-income housing developments that have existing affordability controls for their risk of conversion to market rate. - Continue offering financial assistance to households that cannot qualify for conventional home improvement loans, in order to encourage and support the preservation of the affordable housing stock. - Continue efforts to combat blighted and substandard housing through a combination of tools including enforcement, citation, and referral to the City's housing rehabilitation programs. - Continue, through the Carson Housing Authority, assisting the development of affordable multifamily housing. - Encourage the development of mixed-use projects, including the development of specific plans that require housing as a key component of those developments. - Implement a 2012 Zoning Code amendment to facilitate development of housing for persons with disabilities. - Seek State and Federal funds in support of housing construction and rehabilitation targeted toward persons with developmental disabilities.
 Also, provide regulatory incentives, such as expedited permit processing and fee waivers/deferrals, to projects targeted toward such persons.
 To further facilitate the development of housing units to accommodate persons with developmental disabilities, reach out annually to developers of supportive housing to encourage development of projects targeted toward special needs groups.